-The hurricane, likened to such monsters as Hugo and Floyd, has shuttered schools, induced evacuations, and delivered a sobering wakeup call to residents of the sunshine state as reports that early put the storm well out to sea were continually revised to show a major impact on the entire state over the next 24-72 hours.
+The hurricane, likened to such monsters as Hugo and Floyd, has shuttered schools, induced evacuations, and delivered a sobering wakeup call to residents of the sunshine state as reports that early put the storm well out to sea were continually revised to show a major impact on Florida’s real estate across entire state over the next 24-72 hours.

 From Westchester to Daytona Beach, grocery stores quickly ran out of water and convenience stations out of gas.
 Miami-Dade and Broward counties canceled schools for the remainder of the week.
 Port Miami, for the first time ever, sealed off its new $1.1 billion tunnel.

 Nearly eight million Floridians are in Matthew’s potential path and half million have been urged to evacuate their homes.
 That doesn’t even count tourist traffic.
 Matthew is expected to make landfall late Thursday or Friday as a powerful Category 4 storm that could push seas 5 to 8 feet high from the Sebastian Inlet north and 3 to 5 feet across Broward County real estate and the Treasure Coast.